selkasse/dotfiles/README.md

 <summary>Integrating Neovim with VS Code</summary>

 - Install VSCode Neovim VS Code extension
+- Install Lua extension
+  - this will allow for syntax highlighting and typechecking when working with `.lua` files
 - Find your nvim installation path with `which nvim`
 - Make sure you have copied the `.config` folder of this repo to `~/.config`
 - Click the gear for the Neovim extension